scancer-org/ml-pcam-classification/README.md

 * Training + Evaluation Process
 * Model Saving

-With regards to the model, as can be seen in the code, the notebook as a whole is a wrapper, and it expects one main instantiation ->
+With regards to the model, as can be seen in the code, the notebook as a whole is a wrapper, and it expects one main instantiation:
 `model = ModelCNN()`
 ModelCNN is an instantiation of a script (`cnn_model.py`) which can be seen under `/src/models` After all, the model inherets a `nn.Module` model (from PyTorch), so theoretically, one can create its own model and train it.